miscalculation/book-retrieval-system/README.md

 ##### Run program
         flask run

+##### Copy and paste the localhost base URL to a browser and add "/books" to the end
-#### Please make sure there is internet connection if the cache file is not in place.
+        Some localhost URL examples could be http://localhost:5000/books or http://127.0.0.1:5000/books Please make sure there is internet connection if the cache file is not in place.
+Google chrome may not work.

-#### How to use
-1. Copy and paste the localhost base URL to a browser.
-Some localhost URL examples could be http://localhost:5000 or http://127.0.0.1:5000
-2. Currently there are 3 pages on this web application.
-The URL and page contents are as the following:

-#### Google chrome may not work.
 Edge usually work for this application
-3. End the program with the instruction of your console and deactivate the virtual environment.

 ##### Deactivate the virtual environment
         (venv) deactivate